Ana María Orozco

-Ana María Orozco Aristizábal (born July 4, 1973) is a Colombian movie, theatre and television actress who is notable for her portrayal as Betty in the telenovela Yo soy Betty, la fea.
-In 2001, Orozco won the award for International Female Personality of the Year (Figura internacional femenina del año) at the New York Latin ACE Awards and in 2002, won the award for Actress of the Year (Actriz del año) at the INTE Award for her performance in the telenovela Yo soy Betty, la fea (1999).
+Ana María Orozco Aristizábal (born July 4, 1973) is a Colombian actress who is notable for her portrayal as Betty in the telenovela Yo soy Betty, la fea.
+In 2001, Orozco won the award for International Female Personality of the Year (Figura internacional femenina del año) at the New York Latin ACE Awards and, in 2002, she won the award for Actress of the Year (Actriz del año) at the INTE Awards for her performance in the telenovela Yo soy Betty, la fea (1999).

 Personal life

 Born in Bogotá, Colombia.
 Orozco is the daughter of actor Luis Fernando Orozco and radio announcer Carmenza Aristizábal.
 She is also the older sister of actress Verónica Orozco (b.
 1979) and Juliana.
 In April 1999, Orozco married actor Julian Arango, but the marriage lasted only 10 months.
 Since 2004, she has lived in Bogotá, Colombia.
 From 2005 to 2012, she was married to Argentine musician Martín Quaglia.
 Quaglia and Orozco have two daughters, Lucrecia (b.
 11 June 2004 in Bogotá, Colombia) and Mia (b.
 October, 2009 in Buenos Aires, Argentina).